graciellehigino/ms_range_interactions/manuscript.md

 monitoring schemes.
 A great source of bias in these datasets is the irregular sampling effort, with more occurrences originated from attractive and accessible areas and observation of charismatic species [@Alhajeri2019HigCor].
-A complete assessment is even more difficult when it comes to ecological interactions.
+A complete assessment of ecological interactions is even more difficult.
 The number of interactions sampled will always be lower than the number of possible interactions, mainly due to forbidden links [@Jordano2016SamNet].
 This lack of information, known as the Eltonian Shortfall, is aggravated by slanted and